juntao/arenztopia/content/people/Ethan H.md

 weight: 13
 ---

 Ethan H. is the manager of the renowned and huge chain of art stores known as Arenztopia Art Store.
-He is a prominent citizen, often coming to government meetings, and is the richest person in Austerfield.
+He is a prominent citizen and is the richest person in Austerfield.